 Before we go into the details, there are a few things you need to know about Bali.
 It’s not exactly a large place, but it’s very diverse.
-It’s a very diverse destination, and you get something different in each part.
+So, you get something different in each part of the island.

 Bali can be divided into these popular areas:

 Between Kuta and Seminyak is Legian Beach, and so you get a mix of both areas.
-Beachfront hotels are quite affordable with a quiet vibe, but main streets are lined with lively bars for young travellers and partygoers.
-It enjoys a considerably more relaxed pace to let visitors enjoy the natural beauty of the environment.
+Beachfront hotels are quite affordable with a quiet vibe, but the main streets are lined with lively bars for young travelers and partygoers.
+It enjoys a considerably more relaxed pace which let visitors enjoy the natural beauty of the surrounding environment.

-Known for exlusivity, Nusa Dua is an enclave lined almost exclusively with international 5-star resorts.
+Known for exclusivity, Nusa Dua is an enclave lined almost completely with international 5-star resorts.
 It follows that the beach is extremely well maintained with bright white sand and meticulously landscaped gardens.
 There’s also 24-hour police that patrols the area.
-Dining and bars are found within the hotels and they have a shopping center called the Bali Collective.
+Dining and bars are found within the hotels and they also have a shopping center called the Bali Collective.

-If you’re into water activities, this is the best spot to do it.
-It’s a haven for adrenaline junkies, but also boast of beautiful white sand beaches, Chinese temples and Balinese shrines.
+If you’re into water activities, this is the best spot to go.
+It’s a haven for adrenaline junkies, but also boasts a range of beautiful white sand beaches, Chinese temples and Balinese shrines.

 This relaxing coastal atmosphere is very quiet and laidback.
-It boasts of beautiful sunrises lined with legendary Balinese hotels, Sanur being the first tourism resort area in Bali.
-The setting is more classic Bali with night markets, an abundance of restaurants, and local produce.
+It has stunning sunrises along with legendary Balinese hotels, which is not a surprise as Sanur was the first tourist resort area in Bali.
+The setting is more of a classic Bali with night markets, an abundance of restaurants, and local produce.

 Contrary to the lively beaches in Bali, Ubud is found in Bali’s central highlands.
 It’s known for arts and crafts and deeply cultural experiences.
 There are many five-star retreats in the area flanked with views of rivers and rice terraces.

 Another landmark for sunset views, Jimbaran Bay is known for its seafood dining options.
-Shopping and nightlife is lowkey and offers little budget accommodations.
-It still boasts of fantastic surfing and beautiful natural attractions.
+Shopping and nightlife are lowkey and offer little budget accommodations.
+It still has fantastic surfing and beautiful local attractions.
 It’s known as the “Beverly Hills of Bali” and “Millionaire’s Row” and is the place to go if you want to holiday in style.

 With the diversity of Bali, you’ll never run out of things to do.
-The challenge is getting an experience of everything Bali can offer in just 5 days.
+The challenge is getting a mix of everything Bali can offer in just 5 days.
 It’s quite possible to stay in one or two areas and spend all 5 days there.
-However, if you don’t have the luxury of being able to go back, we’ve put together an immersive itinerary so you can get a taste of what a full Bali experience can be.
+However, if you don’t have the luxury of being able to go back, we’ve put together an immersive Bali itinerary so you can get a taste of what a full Bali experience can be.